 In 2009 the use of Transition Management in the replacement of large cap domestic equity managers resulted in offsetting balance sheet entries approximating \$18.8 million.
-Equity related futures at the end of the year which were counted as assets were offset by a payable for investments purchased which tends to stand out.
-Assets in the equity category which offset that liability are less conspicuous and are footnoted accordingly.
+Equity related futures at the end of the year which were counted as assets were offset by a payable for investments purchased which is presented separately in the Statement of Net Assets Available for Benefits.
+Assets in the equity category which offset that liability are included in investments and footnoted.